-How to minimise the discomfort of sensitive teeth
+Simple things you can do every day to help minimise the discomfort of sensitive teeth.

 If your teeth hurt when you eat ice cream, drink hot beverages, or eat sour foods or citrus, you may have ‘sensitive teeth’.
 Sensitivity can be occasional or frequent, and the level of discomfort experienced can vary, but the triggers are usually hot and cold, sweet and sour foods and drinks.
 Some people even feel pain from simply breathing in cold air.